 7.1.3.
-Professionals' views about the quality of support offered by Carers Matter Norfolk
+Professionals' views about the quality of support offered by the Service

-Respondents who had made a referral or recommended Carers Matter Norfolk in the past 12 months (n=42) were asked about their experiences and the (potential or perceived) impacts of the support on the people they referred.
+Respondents who had made a referral or recommended the Service in the past 12 months (n=42) were asked about their experiences and the (potential or perceived) impacts of the support on the people they referred.

-A common observation was that referrers have limited knowledge and insight into the quality and suitability of support Carers Matter Norfolk provides to carers.
+A common observation was that referrers have limited knowledge and insight into the quality and suitability of support to carers.
 Feedback from carers was mostly gained informally via conversations, only one organisation reported the use of a validated/formalised tool to measure carer wellbeing.

-Another key reflection on the service is the variability of experiences - both carers' and referrers' - and how well Carers Matter Norfolk responds to diverse needs.
+Another key reflection on the service is the variability of experiences - both carers' and referrers' - and how well the Service responds to diverse needs.
 Those respondents who had some insight into the service, reported at least some positive experiences and impacts.